alonefact/RBXASSET-Creator/README.md

 ## Overview

 **RBXASSET CREATOR** is a tool for Roblox Studio so you can test stuff before uploading it.
 I don’t like having to drag stuff into the content folder, so I find it easier to use this.
-Honestly, I was pretty bored and needed something to make.
+Honestly, I was pretty bored and needed something to make tbh

 ## What It Does